John Patterson (screenwriter): Death and legacy

-In February 2016, Patterson was swimming at a beach in Coffs Harbour when he suffered a heart attack and drowned as a result.
+On 6 February 2016, Patterson was swimming at a beach in Coffs Harbour when he suffered a heart attack and drowned as a result.

 The 2016 Logie Awards paid tribute to him in an 'In Memoriam' slideshow.
 He has also been remembered via a page on the Johnson and Friends fansite, "Michael's Bedroom" which is run by long-time Johnson and Friends enthusiast, Joseph Marshall.